-Total productive maintenance is a system of maintaining and improving the integrity of production, safety and quality systems through the machines, equipment, processes, and employees that add business value to an organization.
-Total Productive Maintenance (TPM) was developed by Seiichi Nakajima based on experience of the practical application of maintenance best practice in Japan between 1950 and 1970.
+Total Productive Maintenance TPM is a system of maintaining and improving the integrity of production, safety and quality systems through the machines, equipment, processes, and employees that add business value to an organization.
+Total Productive Maintenance (TPM) was developed by Seiichi Nakajima based on the experience of the practical application of maintenance best practice in Japan between 1950 and 1970.
 This experience led to the recognition that a leadership mindset engaging front line teams in small group improvement activity is an essential element of effective operation.
-The outcome from his work was the application of the TPM process in 1971.
+The outcome of his work was the application of the TPM process in 1971.
 One of the first companies to gain from this was Nippondenso, a company that created parts for Toyota.

 - Step one: Identify a pilot area. …

 - Step two: Return equipment to its basic condition. …

 2. Autonomous Maintenance

 -Operator executes inspections, cleanings and maintenance independence independently.

 -Undisturbed machines and facilities produce faculties goods for total customer satisfaction

 -Tailored qualification of employees to improve their abilities to operate and maintain